MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Please refer to the [ADR Commitment page](m365-dr-commitments.md#purview-audit-standard) for the specific Customer Data at rest commitment for Purview Audit (Standard).
+Refer to the [ADR Commitment page](m365-dr-commitments.md#purview-audit-standard) for the specific Customer Data at rest commitment for Purview Audit (Standard).

 ### Purview Audit (Premium)